What is a Foreign LLC? (Everything You Should Know)

 Can an S Corp Own a Foreign LLC?

-Yes.
-An S corporation can own a foreign limited liability company.
-However, that entity must be a disregarded entity for U.S. tax purposes and can't be taxed as an S corp itself.
+An S Corp can own a foreign limited liability company.
+However, that foreign entity must be disregarded for U.S. tax purposes and can't be taxed as an S corp.

 In summary, a foreign LLC refers to a limited liability company that can conduct business in a state different from its original registration.

 It is a legitimate legal entity that offers liability protection to its owners while allowing them to operate across state borders.